Epicurius/Dynamic-memory-library/README.md

 When a zone is filled up the next malloc call will create a new zone and repeat the proccess.
 This makes small allocation a lot faster and more memory efficient.
 While LARGE allocation allways need to reserve new memory space, and take up __requested size + sizeof(t_block) + sizeof(t_zone)__.

 ---
+#### Notable features.

+-	When type SMALL or LARGE memory is freed the only thing that happen is the t_block->free is set to TRUE.
+	The memory is not erased it is just marked for re use.
+-	The library will try to “Defragment” freed memory.
+Meaning if the next or previous block is also free it will merge them into 1 free block.
+-	The Library includes a visualizer.
+It only runs on OSX and will intall SDL2 Frameworks into ~/Library/Frameworks/.
+	See 'Visualizer functions' section for more info.
+-	Library is “Thread safe”, it should not cause issues if used with pthread.
+-	show_alloc_mem_ex(int flags) is usefull debugging tool.
+See 'Personal help functions' section for more info.
+-	ft_malloc(size_t *size, char *hash) same as normall malloc but takes in a 4 char hash and saves it in t_block->str.
+	The 4 bytes where going to waste so I use them with ft_malloc() to mark individual memory blocks.
+	The hash can be viewed with	show_alloc_mem_ex(MEM_SHOW_HASH)
+-	ft_memfind(char *hash) returns a pointer to the memory with same hash.
+Note: Use ft_malloc().
+-	ft_mempurge(void) frees all the memory allocted by malloc, realloc, calloc, ft_malloc.
+	Without the developer having to free every indiviual memory block themselves.

+---
 ####	Functions that mimic existing functions.